February 04, 2022

 Nowhere is this more evident than in the recruiting profession.
 Veris Insights research finds that HR professionals were more open to changing employers than all other experienced talent for most of 2021, and 2 in 3 recruiting professionals have been approached by other employers.

 Compounding the issue, recruiters actively searching for jobs are benefitting from a high offer rate, receiving three offers for every five applications submitted.
 With such fierce competition, how can you effectively recruit recruiters?
-Here, we highlight three tips.
+Here, we highlight three tips for recruiting recruiters.

 (1) Optimize your job ad